EMPAT94/empat94.github.io/_gs/Chapter 27 - Lay of Land.md

 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>
 <br />

 I arrived at the summoning hall following Francisa, which was being doubled as a throne room and dining hall.
-'Shit, they scrubbed the Runes!'
+'Shit, they scrubbed the Summoning Runes!'

 I nodded at the NPCs and smiled at my companions, of whom everyone but Taro was already present.
 Julie sent a weary smile back.
 Carol seemed amused by something.
 Divin nodded back without a smile.
 Arya was fuming.
 I took a seat amidst them, all of us seating on one side of the table.
 Francisa took the seat facing me on the other side.
 Apparently, each of the representatives had taken a seat in front of their partners.